r-andy79/issue-tracker-project/README.md

 - [CSS](https://docs.ckan.org/en/ckan-2.7.3/contributing/css.html) - used for custom styling of some elements,
 - [JavaScript / jQuery](https://jquery.com/) - used for triggering certain functions that set timeout on Django messages or disable buttons, preventing them from being double clicked,
 - [Bootstrap](https://getbootstrap.com/) - used for building the visual side of the application,
-- [Stripe API](https://stripe.com/en-ie) - used for processing card payments from the application (please use test card number: 4242 4242 4242 4242).
-Please do NOT enter your valid card details.
+- [Stripe API](https://stripe.com/en-ie) - used for processing card payments from the application (please use test card number: 4242 4242 4242 4242). **Please do NOT enter your valid card details**.

 ## Testing